mmiddletonn/RelativePointers/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-## Credits

-This project was inspired by the creative work of [_nonfigurativ_](https://twitter.com/_nonfigurativ_) on Twitter, specifically this post: https://twitter.com/_nonfigurativ_/status/1727322594570027343

 ## License

 This project is open-sourced and available under the [MIT License](LICENSE).